eclab/grains/README.md

 | Ruckus      |                  | Theory             |               |         |                  |               |
 | Crackle     |                  |                    |               |         |                  |               |
 | Super       |                  |                    |               |         |                  |               |

+## NEW: CVCO

+Enables SEQ16, SEQ8, etc., to drive the Wonkystuff MCO/1 and MCO/1b, plus makes it possible for you to change all the MCO/1 and MCO/1b CC and other parameters.

+Status: Working, but fiddly

 ## NEW: Hata